What has been done will be done again, there is nothing new under the sun.

 Years ago I read an article in Newsweek where the author had written a short story about a man who aged in reverse.
 When the movie The Curious Case of Benjamin Button, with Brad Pitt starring as Benjamin, first opened in theaters, the author’s friends were raving mad.
 They thought Hollywood big shots had read their friend’s story and stolen his idea without giving him just payment.

-The author finally saw the movie and reported, “The movie is nothing like mine except for the general idea of age reversal.”
+The author finally saw the movie and reported, “The movie is nothing like my story except for the general idea of age reversal.”

 And was it an original seed that F. Scott Fitzgerald planted when he completed his short story “The Curious Case of Benjamin Button” in 1922?
 Fitzgerald later noted he had read a story with the same plot line published in 1921 only after he had written his.

-Charlie Chaplin–an old favorite who lives on through the ages–quietly beckons.
+In a little town in France on the Rhine River, Charlie Chaplin–an old favorite who lives on through the ages–quietly beckons me.

 Imaginative Ideas Become Universal